 1. Basic configuration

 1.1.
-Initializing at the first start
+Initializing at an initial start

 1.2.
 Network and access configuration via the console